 Q1.
-In which part of memory does Java garbage collection (i.e. GC) occur?
-When does the garbage collection occur?
+In which part of memory does Java Garbage Collection (i.e. GC) occur?
+When does the GC occur?
 In which thread does the GC run?
-Why is it knowing about GC is very important?
+Why is knowing about GC very important?

 A1.
 Each time an object is created in Java, it goes into the area of memory known as heap.
 The Java heap is called the garbage collectable heap.